Web scraping is a real time-saving workhorse, but that’s only half the story.

 2. Web scraping as a middleman service.

-Everyone’s an investment genius after they buy their first stock or crypto coin.
-But anyone with a track record of keeping their portfolios in the green is well aware of information bias.
+- Stock brokerage or hedge fund management – Everyone’s an investment genius after they buy their first stock or crypto coin.
+But anyone with a track record of keeping their portfolios in the green are well aware of information bias.
 In order to see the big picture, it’s crucial to have big data.
-The only way to get that is with bots to gather the information that’s free from the narrowing filter of human perception.
+The only way to get that is with bots to gather information that’s free from the narrowing filter of human perception.
 With that kind of support, you can successfully manage risk – a service people will hand over their money for (if you can give it back to them, with interest).

-Instead of just being an informant for marketing agencies and businesses, you can be the source of information.
-Once again, Google with their Google Analytics claims some sort of authority and offshoots like SEMRush and AnswerThePublic pick up the sizeable slack.
+- Marketing and advertisement – Instead of just being an informant for marketing agencies and businesses, you can be the source of information.
+Once again, Google with their Google Analytics claim some sort of authority and offshoots like SEMRush and AnswerThePublic pick up the sizeable slack.
 You may think there isn’t anymore slack to be had, but that’s just not true.
-Everything in the world is transplanted and multiplies online and someone has to sort all that stuff out.
+Everything in the world is transplants and multiplies online and someone has to sort all that stuff out.
 (For a reasonable price, of course)

 3. Web scraping hot-ticket items